 BONUS: To maximize your water conservation, and lower your monthly bill, consider installing a low-flow shower head and efficient toilet that uses less than 1.6 gallons per flush.

-For assistance with all of your plumbing needs, contact Eastern Plumbing!
+For assistance with all of your plumbing needs, bad for your pipes!